myndzi/promise-shortly/README.md

 `fillQuantity` and `fillTime` combined create a rate which is used to calculate both how many tokens to add at any given moment and how much time remains before a request can be fulfilled.
 I chose this approach since most of the time it's desirable to specify a rate limit in "X's per Y".

 #### shortlyOptions
-* **Promise**: the promise implementation to use
 * **limit**: the maximum number of items to enqueue.
-If the limit is exceeded, low priority items will be rejected with `Shortly.OverflowError`.
+If the limit is exceeded, low priority items will be rejected with a `BucketOverflowError`.

 ### #wait
-`shortly.wait([priority, [tokens]])`
-Arguments are optional.
+`shortly.wait({priority: number, tokens: number})` Arguments are optional.
 Requests are sorted by priority first and tokens second. *High* priority values trump low priority values, while *low* token counts trump *high* token counts.
-Priority only affects queueing, so a low priority request may execute while a high priority request gets queued, *if* the low priority request can be executed immediately.

 ## What
 `promise-shortly` is a promise-based rate limiter with prioritization and a simple API.
 You set it up, then any time you want to wait on the rate limit, just call `wait()`.
 It allows for prioritization so that certain promises can jump the queue, and you may specify the "weight" of a request in tokens, which has two effects:
-1. Requests with fewer tokens will be resolved first is the same priority class
+1. Requests with fewer tokens will be resolved first in the same priority class
 2. Requests specifying other than the default 1 token will cause that amount of tokens to be removed from the backing token bucket implementation; in effect, a request of 3 tokens will take 3 times as long to recover from than a request of 1 token.

 ## How
-`promise-shortly` utilizes [simple-token-bucket](https://www.npmjs.com/package/simple-token-bucket) and [heap](https://www.npmjs.com/package/heap) and ties them together to provide a convenient API.
+`promise-shortly` utilizes [simple-token-bucket](https://www.npmjs.com/package/simple-token-bucket) and [@datastructures-js/priority-queue](https://www.npmjs.com/package/@datastructures-js/priority-queue) and ties them together to provide a convenient API.
 The token bucket guides whether a request can be satisfied; if it cannot, a timeout is utilized to resolve it at the first opportunity.
 New requests may alter this, of course.

 ## Why
 `promise-shortly` provides a simple API that doesn't rely on coupling its implementation with yours.
 Anywhere you can resolve a promise, you can delay based on a rate limit.